Skip to main content.

 All chief residents attend the American Academy of Otolaryngology-Head and Neck Surgery Annual Meeting in the fall and are the guests of honor at the departmental Graduation dinner in June.

-At the end of each month, professional demeanor, clinical acumen and judgment, surgical technical skills, administrative abilities, and research and teaching accomplishments.
-Global assessments based on the six ACGME clinical competencies are also included in these evaluations.
+Formal evaluations are performed at the mid-point of 2-3 month rotations and at the end of every rotations.
+Global assessments based on the six ACGME clinical competencies are included in these evaluations.
 Semi-annual summaries are transcribed, along with duty hour calculations, operative experience report summaries, and in-training exam results.
 The Program Director and Co-Associate Program Directors review these assessments and provide constructive criticism to each resident confidentially during the semi-annual reviews.
 In addition, semi-annual 360 degree evaluations are also provided, which include input from patients, nursing, and administrative staff.
 All residents complete confidential evaluations of the teaching faculty.
 These evaluations become a part of the faculty's permanent record and are considered important evidence of the faculty's teaching and mentoring abilities.

-Each year, the department holds a winter conference.
-In addition to educational conferences, faculty-resident group discussions are held, and all aspects of the residency program are openly examined.
+Each year, the department holds a faculty and resident retreat.
+Faculty-resident group discussions are held, and all aspects of the residency program are openly examined.

 All residents (PGY-1 through PGY-5) participate in an educational program based on the American Board of Otolaryngology (ABO) Curriculum and the Accreditation Council of Graduate Medical Education (ACGME) Core Competency Curriculum.